 My yoga journey began years ago as a way to help rehabilitate my body shortly after the birth of my daughter.
 Brief story, nine months after her birth I suffered a full blown stroke.
 I left the hospital with a weakened, dangly right arm, and a haircut that only a mother could love due to the type of surgery I had.
 I tend to not join in the “WOE IS ME CLUB” so I went about my life, dutifully doing my physical therapy and pushing to fully get back to a state of normal.
 My story really does have a happy continuation though because today my daughter is now in college, I’m fine, healthy, and thriving (notice I didn’t say happy ending because it’s still going strong).
 Yoga began as an exercise to aid in my flexibility, strength, and balance but has evolved into a wonderful, mind-body connection that I treasure dearly, and am grateful for.

 I consider my yoga to be very “URBAN” meaning that although I believe in the typical yoga philosophy; I don’t practice in the traditional fashion.
-Easy Seated or Sukhasana, they both mean the same thing-cross your legs.
+Easy Seated or Sukhasana, they both mean the same thing-Cross Your Legs.
 Sanskit is a beautiful language but I rarely use it when I teach, opting instead to use the English translation of the poses.
-Making yoga achievable to a wide audience is my focus; so I meet my students where they are, not where I want them to be.
+Making yoga accessible to a wide audience is my focus.
+Meeting my students where they are today and making the yoga fit “THEM” is what’s real.

-“A Modification is not a Drawback, It’s Just A Different Approach”
+“A MODIFICATION is not an Obstacle, It’s Just a Different Approach”